 Below is my favorite tool for keyword research, Kwfinder.
 If you’re interested in understanding the screenshot, read the explanation underneath it.

-On the left, we see the keyword that we’re searching for: “cat collar”.
-Kwfinder shows a long list of suggestions based off the keyword.
-Each suggestion/keywords displays the monthly search volume and the difficulty.
+On the left, we see the keyword we’re searching for: “cat collar”.
+Kwfinder shows a long list of suggestions based on the keyword.
+Each suggestion/keyword displays the monthly search volume and the difficulty.
 (You can ignore CPC/PPC for now – those are for paid ads and not relevant to SEO).

 On the right, we get more information about a desired keyword.
-In this case, we are seeing more detailed information for “cat collar” so we can better understand our chances of ranking for the keyword.
-Here, we get a month by month breakdown of the search volume and below it, the posts that are currently ranking best for that keyword.
+In this case, we are seeing more detailed information for “cat collar” to better understand our chances of ranking for the keyword.
+Here, we get a month-by-month breakdown of the search volume and below it, the posts that are currently ranking best for that keyword.